Merchant Taylors' School, Northwood: 1961–present

 Hugh Elder was succeeded by Brian Rees (1965–73) and subsequently by Francis Davey (1974–81), under whose tenures the Recital Hall and a new Biology department were built.
 Under the headmastership of David Skipper (1982–91), wide-ranging developments took place, notably the building of a new Sports Hall and indoor swimming pool (1986), with the old Gymnasium being converted into a studio theatre for Drama.

 During the tenure of Jon Gabitass (1991–2004), the sports complex was expanded, and on the east side of the school, the Recital Hall/Biology department was joined by a Modern Languages building, expanded Art block, and a new lecture theatre.
 Under Gabitass, Saturday schooling was abolished, and boarding was ended soon after 2000 due to a decline in demand.
 The Manor of the Rose became a day house just like the other seven houses, and the building converted into staff accommodation.
 Also under Gabitass, the area under the Great Hall was redeveloped, introducing a reception area and Sixth Form Common Room.
 Gabitass also oversaw the removal of the Old Merchant Taylors’ clubhouse from Croxley Green to the school site.

 The school celebrated its 450th anniversary in 2011, and retains close links with other Merchant Taylors' schools through the Merchant Taylors' Educational Trust and with the Merchant Taylors' Company itself.
 The members of the Worshipful Company of Merchant Taylors visit the school at least twice a year – notably on St Barnabas' Day and Doctors' Day – and form the school's governing body.
 Under Simon Everson (2013–present), a new Design and Technology block has been built (2016) and the Fives courts were demolished and replaced by a modern Geography centre.
 In 2024 a new cricket centre was opened.

 In March 2024, the school announced that all 13+ admission would halt after 2025.

-In March 2025, Simon Everson, the current Head Master, announced he would be stepping down at the end of the 2025-26 school year.
-He will be succeded by Sam Baldock, previously Vice Master of Bedford School, a school founded by Sir William Harpur, a member of the Merchant Taylors' Company.
+In March 2025, Simon Everson, the current Head Master, announced he would be stepping down at the end of the 2025–26 school year.
+He will be succeeded by Sam Baldock, previously Vice Master of Bedford School, a school founded by Sir William Harpur, a member of the Merchant Taylors' Company.